Educational Studies Concentration, Art Education Specialization

 Students are expected to read and meet requirements of the Graduate School with regard to admission applications, candidacy forms, scheduling comprehensive exam, as well as meeting all the unit requirements regarding the courses in their graduate program.
 See Graduate School catalog for specific procedures.

 The Art Education faculty will meet with the candidate during the first semester to plan the program of courses.
-For both Track 1 and Track 2, a comprehensive written examination is required during the final semester of work.
-An oral exam is also given over the thesis.
+A comprehensive written examination is required during the final semester of work.
+An oral exam may be given over the thesis.

 Competencies to be developed:

 - Ability to organize and direct or supervise a program of art appropriate to the needs of an education institution.

 - Functional knowledge of literature and research in the fields of art and art education.

 - Increased competency in some selected phase of performance in the visual arts.

 - Increased professional effectiveness through broadened understanding and interest in the fields of art and art education.